weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <!-- <h2>About Me</h2>-->

 <p class="adjust-line-length">
 Hello!
-I am a postdoctoral principal researcher at the <a href="https://www.chicagobooth.edu/" target="_blank" > University of Chicago Booth School of Business</a>, working with Professor <a href="https://www.chicagobooth.edu/faculty/directory/w/amy-ward" target="_blank" > Amy  Ward</a>.
+I am a principal researcher at the <a href="https://www.chicagobooth.edu/" target="_blank" > University of Chicago Booth School of Business</a>, working with Professor <a href="https://www.chicagobooth.edu/faculty/directory/w/amy-ward" target="_blank" > Amy  Ward</a>.
-I am expected to obtain my Ph.D. this Fall at the <a href="https://nus.edu.sg/" target="_blank"> National University of Singapore</a>, advised by Professors <a href="https://cde.nus.edu.sg/isem/staff/tang-loon-ching/" target="_blank">Loon Ching Tang</a> and <a href="https://cde.nus.edu.sg/isem/staff/ye-zhisheng/" target="_blank">Zhisheng Ye</a>.
+I expect to receive my Ph.D. in January 2025 at the <a href="https://nus.edu.sg/" target="_blank"> National University of Singapore</a>, advised by Professors <a href="https://cde.nus.edu.sg/isem/staff/tang-loon-ching/" target="_blank">Loon Ching Tang</a> and <a href="https://cde.nus.edu.sg/isem/staff/ye-zhisheng/" target="_blank">Zhisheng Ye</a>.
 </p>

 <p>
-I was fortunate to visit Professor <a href="https://people.miami.edu/profile/1d92943aaf793b047e6a5017b9f4a5c1" target="_blank">Xu Sun</a> in the Summer of 2019 at UF, and
+I was fortunate to visit Professor <a href="https://chan.mie.utoronto.ca/" target="_blank">Timothy Chan</a> in the Fall of 2023 at UofT, and Professor <a href="https://people.miami.edu/profile/1d92943aaf793b047e6a5017b9f4a5c1" target="_blank">Xu Sun</a> in the Summer of 2019 at UF.
-Professor <a href="https://chan.mie.utoronto.ca/" target="_blank">Timothy Chan</a> in the Fall of 2023 at UofT.

 In 2020, I obtained my B.E. in Industrial Engineering from the <a href="https://en.sjtu.edu.cn/" target="_blank"> Shanghai Jiao Tong University </a>.
 </p>